Troubleshooting

 which can significantly increase task processing duration.

-To avoid this issue, you can either allow communication from virtual appliance to DHCP-configured DNS server or configure kubernetes resolver to skip lookup for DHCP-provided domain(s):
+How to resolve: To avoid this issue, you can either allow communication from virtual appliance to DHCP-configured DNS server or configure kubernetes resolver to skip lookup for DHCP-provided domain(s):

-- [Virtual appliance] Create file
+[Virtual appliance] Create file /data/speech-platform/coredns-custom.yaml

 manually with following content.
-Replace<domain1.com>
+Replace <domain1.com>

-for domain you want to disable lookup for:apiVersion: v1
+domain you want to disable lookup for:

 kind: ConfigMap